Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-ohr.markdown

 ![image](/attachment_files/blobstore/ohr3.png)
 {{%/align%}}

-# Configuration
+# Basic Configuration

-Creating a Space with the off-heap storage driver can be done via `pu.xml` or code.
+You can create a Space with the MemoryXtend off-heap storage driver via the `pu.xml` configuration file, or in the code.
 For example, to create a Space called 'mySpace' that can use up to 20GB of off-heap RAM:

 {{%tabs%}}
 {{%tab "pu.xml"%}}